Thursday, December 4, 2025

 Two stock (28%) are showing cheap by historical median dividend yield.
 They are Enghouse Systems Limited (TSX-ENGH, OTC-EGHSF), and Evertz Technologies (TSX-ET, OTC-EVTZF).
 There is no change from last month.

-Three stocks (38%) are showing as cheap by historical median dividend yield.
-Those stocks are ATCO Ltd (TSX-ACO.X, OTC-ACLLF), Boralex Inc (TSX-BLX, OTC-BRLXF), and Canadian Utilities Ltd (TSX-CU, OTC-CDUAF).
-There is no change from last month.
+Four stocks (50%) are showing as cheap by historical median dividend yield.
+Those stocks are ATCO Ltd (TSX-ACO.X, OTC-ACLLF), Boralex Inc (TSX-BLX, OTC-BRLXF), Canadian Utilities Ltd (TSX-CU, OTC-CDUAF), and TransAlta Corp (TSX-TA, NYSE-TAC).
+TransAlta Corp (TSX-TA, NYSE-TAC) has been added to this list.

 This blog is meant for educational purposes only and is not to provide investment advice.
 Before making any investment decision, you should always do your own research or consult an investment professional.
 I do research for my own edification and I am willing to share.
 I write what I think and I may or may not be correct.